 Naturally, the default value options given in this file will be overriden by the corresponding flag value in the present command.
 To follow the previous example, if you use in the same working directory, the value of the flag will be preeminent and resources will be logged in another\log.log.
-For boolean-valued flags, such as --dev itself, you'll need to use the associated negative flags to overide the default behaviour.
-Than is, following the former example if you want to override the dev mode used by default you should use
+For boolean-valued flags, such as --replacement itself, you'll need to use the associated negative flags to overide the default behaviour.
+That is, following the former example if you want to avoid storing the downloaded resource JSON information, you should use the --no-store flag.